 How to start shooting creatively.
 Techniques such as panning, zooming and bokeh.
 Further ways of developing your photography

-We know there are times when you really want to do something, but the dates just aren’t working out for you.
-Or you and a couple of friends fancy giving it a try, and a wondering if you can have a course all to yourselves.
-The answer is now yes, 121 and small group custom sessions are now available.
+We know there are times when the dates just aren’t working out for you.
+Maybe you and a couple of friends fancy giving it a try, and are wondering if you can have a course all to yourselves.
+The answer is yes, 121 and small group sessions are now available.

 Custom sessions are suitable for any level of photographer who want to become more confident with their camera.
-Sessions start from £50 for 2 hours for a 121 session.
-The price of your session will depend on the number of hours tuition, the number of people taking the tuition.
+Sessions cost £50 for a 1 hour 121 session, with a minimum commitment of 2 hours.